innoq/ml-ops.org/content/phase-zero.md

  + Open-source data sets.
    + Useful publicly available datasets: [Kaggle Datasets](https://www.kaggle.com/datasets), [Google's Dataset Search](https://datasetsearch.research.google.com/ ), [UCI Repository](https://archive.ics.uci.edu/ml/datasets.php), or [Wikipedia's list of datasets for machine-learning research](https://en.wikipedia.org/wiki/List_of_datasets_for_machine-learning_research)

-Furthermore, we should clarify the *hidden costs* of a machine learning application, such as:
+Furthermore, we should clarify the *hidden costs* of a machine learning application.

- + How expensive could get the storage and processing for rich media like images, sound, or video?
+ + How expensive could get the data storage?

 ### ML Task
 After clarifying what data is available, we brainstorm what type of ML should be used.
 Here are some examples of questions that might clarify the ML Task: